pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

             `add(0,div(outputs('Compose_-_difference_in_ticks'),10000000))`

-    2. Checking whether there\'s remnant seconds (by looking for modulo 60) in **Compose** **- modulo seconds** action.
+    2. Checking whether there's remnant seconds (by looking for modulo 60) in **Compose** **- modulo seconds** action.
 If the number of seconds to delay by, falls on \"0\" then just add 1 more second to it in case the user enters a time which is just